Stronger Together

 The movie made me laugh at the zany things and comradery that were portrayed in the movie, even the layout of the buildings and pad estates had memories flooding back.

-It wasn’t always easy being a military wife as you dealt with getting used to being on your own more times than having your partner by your side.
+It wasn’t always easy being a military wife, as you dealt with getting used to being on your own more times than having your partner by your side.
 The feeling of isolation and loss of your own identity, especially after I gave up my teaching career to support my then husbands’ military career can without a strong support network really impact on your mental wellbeing.
 This is where the friendships I forged with other military wives helped me get through some truly challenging, soul search and soul destroying periods of my life during my time as a military wife and afterwards.

 These are my friends who I plan to meet up with in Mallorca in 2022, and who have been part of my support network as I have navigated the breakdown of my marriage as well as relocation back to Australia away from my dearest friends.

-They are also fully behind and believe in the skills, knowledge and experience I have to offer clients as a Career Practitioner.
+They are also fully behind and believe in the skills, knowledge and experience I have to offer clients as a Career Development Coach.
 They know how to cheer me up, and are delighted that I have recently started to rediscover the fun loving side to me that they knew before my life took unexpected turns.
 It doesn’t matter that we are located in different countries, the bond between us is as strong as ever.
 We’ve all had serious personal challenges we have had to face, and have been there for each other throughout.
 This unique bond and understanding of the unique life and experiences a military wife has, is I believe, what the movie was trying to portray.

-There were 2 scenes that in particular were very emotional as they could have been plucked stright from my memories, and although I was only affected peripherally by the actual events, the movie opened up raw emotions which took me completely by surprise.
+There were 2 scenes that in particular were very emotional as they could have been plucked straight from my memories, and although I was only affected peripherally by the actual events, the movie opened up raw emotions which took me completely by surprise.
 I’ve now seen the movie twice, and although these scenes still make me emotional, watching them has been I believe very cathartic for my wellbeing.
 I’m actually glad now that I didn’t go to the cinema to watch the movie, as the scenes still make me well up and the tears flow freely.

 It was during this time, that one of my husbands friends, and who lived 2 houses up from us was killed in Afghanistan.
 I’ll never forget that day.
 It is etched into my memory.

 From the time I arrived at work picking up the NOTICAS, knowing what had happened, but being powerless to go home and support my husband as there were and rightly so, strict protocols for the notification and dissemination of information.
-Through to being at home comforting my husband whilst watching the welfare team turn up 2 doors down to inform our friends wife of what had happened as she had just got home from work and hadn’t been able to be contacted earlier.
+Through to being at home comforting my husband whilst watching the welfare team turn up 2 doors down to inform our friends wife of what had happened, as she had just got home from work and hadn’t been able to be contacted earlier.

 I’ll never forget hearing her raw pain as she discovered that her husband of only a couple of months would not be coming home again, nor will I ever forget the moving funeral that was held for our fallen friend.